-The Company has recorded \$13.6 million of goodwill at December 31, 2021 in connection with the acquisition of Metro Bancshares, Inc. in 2015.
+The Company has recorded \$13.6 million of goodwill at December 31, 2022 in connection with the acquisition of Metro Bancshares, Inc. in 2015.
 The Company tests its goodwill for impairment annually unless interim events or circumstances make it more likely than not that an impairment loss has occurred.
 Impairment is defined as the amount by which the carrying value of a reporting unit exceeds its fair value.
 Impairment losses, if incurred, would be charged to operating expense.
 For the purposes of evaluating goodwill, the Company has determined that it operates only one reporting unit.

-Other identifiable intangible assets include a core deposit intangible recorded in connection with the acquisition of Metro Bancshares, Inc. The core deposit intangible is being amortized over 7 years and the estimated useful life is periodically reviewed for reasonableness.
+Other identifiable intangible assets include a core deposit intangible recorded in connection with the acquisition of Metro Bancshares, Inc. The core deposit intangible was fully amortized as of January of 2022.